-- 1. Facility Documentation.
-The contractor shall document its DFS facilities as follows: - a.
+- Geographical Coverage.
+The contractor shall specify the coverage of its DFS, in the following regions: - a.
 [Optional] Non-domestic.
-The contractor shall provide and maintain a list of all the Countries/Jurisdictions where the contractor's dark fiber is available. - b.
-CONUS - i.
-Inter-city connectivity.
-The contractor shall specify the information outlined as follows, and shall update such information as the network is modified: - 1.
-Number of Inter-city route miles available in North America and listing of interconnected cities shall be included. - 2.
-Availability of regeneration locations and hut spacing shall be listed. - 3.
-Should amplification locations be available, type of fiber deployed and spacing between locations shall be included.

-ii.
-Intra-city connectivity.
-The contractor shall specify the information outlined as follows, and shall update such information as the network is modified:

-- 1. The contractor shall list the available metro networks - 2.
-The contractor shall include the available connection options. - 3.
-Reserved - 4.
-List of Collocation facilities provided shall be provided as part of "on-net" facilities.
+The contractor shall provide and maintain a list of all the Countries/Jurisdictions where the contractor's dark fiber is available.

+- Inter-city connectivity.
+The contractor shall specify for the Government the information outlined as follows, and shall update such information as the network is modified: - Number of inter-city route miles available in North America and listing of interconnected cities shall be included. - Availability of regeneration locations and hut spacing shall be listed. - Should amplification locations be available, type of fiber deployed and spacing between locations shall be included. - ii.Intra-city connectivity.
+The contractor shall specify for the Government the information outlined as follows, and shall update such information as the network is modified: - 1.
+The contractor shall list the available metro networks. - The contractor shall include the available connection options. - 3.
+The contractor shall state its ability to upgrade to multiconduit system. - 4.
+Lists of Collocation facilities provided shall be provided as part of "on-net" facilities.
 If collocation facilities are not provided as part of "on-net" facilities, collocation facilities contracted with third parties shall be specified.